 - 1 tablespoon vanilla extract

-- Preheat the oven to 375°F. Butter an 8" or 9" square baking pan and line with parchment paper.
+- Preheat the oven to 375 °F. Butter a 9" square baking pan and line with parchment paper.
 You can just butter the pan but the parchment makes it much easier to remove the blondies from the pan.

-- In a large bowl, combine the melted butter with the brown sugar.
-Add the eggs and vanilla.
+- In a large bowl, combine 6 oz unsalted butter (melted) with 12 oz brown sugar.
+Add 3 large eggs and 1 tablespoon vanilla extract.
 Mix to combine then stir vigorously for 30 seconds.

-- Add the flour and salt.
+- Add 7 ½ oz all purpose flour and ½ teaspoon table salt.
 Spread the batter into the pan.

 - Bake until the center springs back when lightly pressed, and a toothpick inserted in the center comes out with a few wet crumbs, about 25 minutes.